US Green Building Council LEED AP Homes (Residential) LEED-AP-Homes Exam Questions

 Why not the other options?

-The LEED AP Homes Candidate Handbook emphasizes the role of the LEED AP in site evaluation for LT credits and references the LEED Reference Guide for Homes Design and Construction as a key resource.
-The exam is based on LEED v4, ensuring the relevance of past development assessment.
+The LEED AP Homes Candidate Handbook emphasizes WE prerequisites, including water metering, and references the LEED Reference Guide for Homes Design and Construction as a key resource.
+The exam is based on LEED v4, ensuring the relevance of individual metering for attached homes.

 References: